-- 1. Earpiece - Side Camera Key Use for quick access to Camera function (Press and hold for about 2 seconds to use camera function on the outside/inside display). - Side Keys Use to adjust the ringer volume in standby mode and the earniece volume during a call. - 4.
+- 1. Earpiece - Side Camera Key Use for quick access to Camera function (Press and hold for about 2 seconds to use camera function on the outside/inside display). - Side Keys Use to adjust the ringer volume in standby mode and the earpiece volume during a call. - 4.
 Left Soft Key Use to display Message menu. - 5.
 SEND Key Use to place or answer calls. - 6.
 CLR Key Press to delete a single space or character, or press and hold to delete a specific word plus its space.
 Press this key once in a menu to go back one level.
-In standby mode, press and hold to enter Voice Memo or give it a quick press to enter Advanced Voice Recognition. - 7.
-LCD Screen Displays messages and indicator icons. - Navigation Keys Use for quick access to Picture & Video, My Music, Get It Now, Calendar by default (Use Settings menu to assign other menus as your shortcut). - 9.
+In standby mode, press and hold come to enter Voice Memo or give it a quick press to enter Advanced Voice Recognition. - 7.
+LCD Screen Displays messages and indicator icons. - Navigation Keys Use for quick access to GET IT NOW, Scheduler, Picture & Video, and Mobile Web by default (Use Settings menu to assign other menus as your shortcut). - 9.
 Headset Jack - 10.
-Right Soft Key Use for quick access to Contacts. - END/PWR Key Use to turn the power on/off and to end a call.
-Also use to return to standby mode. - microSDTM Memory Card Slot Accommodates optional microSD memory cards. - OK Key Use to accept entered or highlighted information. - # Key (SPACE Key) Use for quick access to Keyguard function (Press and hold for 3 seconds to activate from standby mode).
-Use for TTS (Text to Speech) function while in SMS inbox view.
-Notepad and Email screen. - Charger port Connects the phone to the battery charger or other available accessories.
+Right Soft Key Use for quick access to Contacts. - 11.
+END/PWR Key Use to turn the power on/off and to end a call.
+Also use to return to standby mode. - 12.
+MicroSDTM Memory Card Slot Accommodates optional microSD memory cards, supports up to 1GB. - 13.
+OK Key Use to accept entered or highlighted information. - # Key (SPACE Key) Use for quick access to Keyguard function (Press and hold for 3 seconds to activate from standby mode).
+Use for TTS (Text to Speech) function while in SMS inbox view, Notepad and Email screen. - 15.
+Charger port Connects the phone to the battery charger or other available accessories.

-- 1. Left Soft Key Use to display the Message menu. - enV Key Use for quick access to assigned menus, then highlight the menu to go and press .
-Press Left Soft Key to reassign the shortcuts.
-Also refer to the help text by pressing Right Soft Key. - Microphone Lets callers hear you. - 4.
+- 1. Left Soft Key Use to display the Message menu. - Email Use to access Wireless Sync setup that allows you to wirelessly syncronize your email, calendar, and contacts with your device. - 3.
+Microphone Lets callers hear you. - 4.
 Shift Key Use to change letter case when typing. - 5.
-Sym Use to insert symbols into text. - Alphanumeric Keypad Use to enter numbers and characters and select menu items - Space Key Use to enter a space while editing.
+Sym Use to insert symbols into text. - 6.
+Alphanumeric Keypad Use to enter numbers and characters and select menu items. - Space Key Use to enter a space while editing.
 Use for quick access to Voice Commands.
 Use for quick access to New Recording by pressing and holding for about 3 seconds.
-TTS function is available with with SMS inbox view.
-Notepad and Email screen. - 8.
+TTS function is available with me[®] in SMS inbox view, Notepad and Email screen. - 8.
 Return Key Moves cursor to the next line. - CLR Key Press to delete a single space or character, or press and hold to delete a specific word plus its space.
 Press once in a menu to go back one level. - 10.
 Speakerphone Key Use to set the Speakerphone Mode. - 11.
 OK Key Use to select different options in the phone's menus. - Navigation Keys Use for quick access to Get It Now, Scheduler, Picture & Video, and Mobile Web (Use Settings menu to assign other menus as your shortcut.) - 13.
-SEND Key Use to make or answer calls. - END/PWR Key Use to turn the power on/off and to end a call.
+SEND Key Use to make or answer calls. - 14.
+END/PWR Key Use to turn the power on/off and to end a call.
 Use to return to the main menu display screen. - 15.
 Right Soft Key Use to select Contacts menu. - 16.
-Speaker Lets you hear callers. - Lens Cover Rotate to cover or uncover the lens. - 18.
+Speaker Lets you hear callers. - 17.
+Lens Cover Rotate to cover or uncover the lens. - 18.
 Camera Lens - 19.
 Flash 20.
-Game Navigation Kevs
+Game Navigation Keys in the